Why should employers use the National Career Readiness Certificate (NCRC)?

 The NCRC is designed to complement other traditional credentials, such as a high school diploma, community college degree, or certificate of technical proficiency.
 While these educational credentials mark the fulfillment of an individual’s classroom learning experiences, The Certificate confirms competence in a specific set of workplace skills.

 ACT, the organization best known for college placement testing, has analyzed nearly 17,000 individual jobs across the country to determine the skills and skill levels needed to succeed in them.
-Findings indicate three skills that are highly important to most jobs:
+Findings indicate three skills that are highly important to most jobs:.

 Applied Mathematics—applying mathematical reasoning to work-related problems.

-Locating Information—using information from such materials as diagrams, floor plans, tables, forms, graphs, and charts.
+Graphic Literacy—using information from such materials as diagrams, floor plans, tables, forms, graphs, and charts.

 How do employers use The Certificate in their hiring practices?